Skiing with Glasses

 Before looking for suitable goggles, you need to make sure you have suitable glasses.
 That is, glasses that are secure when you do physical exercise and a lot of movement.
 If your glasses fall down your nose or move around when you turn around too quick, they are probably going to do the same on the slopes.
 That would not be very good for your comfort or your safety.
 Good fitting glasses should be the starting point for your ski preparations.

-That is why most people choose the goggles and glasses combination.
+That is why most people choose either the goggles and glasses combination, or wearing contact lenses for the day.
+Wearing glasses under goggles is do-able with a little planning, and if you typically use glasses every day, may give you the most familiar and comfortable vision.
 The aim here is to find goggles that both fit over the glasses and yet do not allow the two lenses to touch, as that can cause a lot of annoyance and possible safety issues.
 So, for these goggles fit is incredibly important.
+Most good goggle makers have an “Over-the-Goggle” (OTG) model in their lineup that meant for just this situation.
+We recommend a few specific ones below, at the end of this article.

 Make sure, as well, that the whole system of goggles / glasses / ski helmet works well together.
 Those three things need to be able to coexist without being an annoyance to you.